 The first type of nuclear gauge that was tried was a gamma switch.
 This consisted of an internal source and an externally mounted detector (Figure 2).
-The internal source was required because of the large diameter of the material inside the drum.
-As water has more hydrogen than resid, resid has more hydrogen than the foam, and the foam has more hydrogen than the hydrocarbon vapor, the device is used as an indirect measurement of the level.
-The NBS emits neutron radiation in all directions because it is very difficult to collimate neutron radiation.
+The internal source was required because of the large diameter of the drum and the substantial wall thickness.
+Furthermore the detector technology at the time was not sensitive enough to measure the lower radiation fields as is possible today.